 Different forms of vitamin A can be found in food sources and supplements.

-Retinol and retinoic acid forms are found primarily in dairy products, fish and liver.
-Beta carotene is another form that is considered an antioxidant.
-It’s found in fruits and vegetables that are orange or dark green in color.
-Both of these forms can also be found in supplements.
+Retinol and retinoic acid are found primarily in dairy products, fish, and liver.
+Beta carotene, found in orange and dark green fruits and vegetables, is another form of vitamin A that is considered an antioxidant.
+You can also find these forms of vitamin A in supplements.

 Signs and Symptoms of Vitamin A Deficiency